 No, the federal government requires that a student be in their first degree granting program to receive financial aid, and a certificate is not considered a degree program.
 Noncredit courses are not eligible for any type of financial aid and payment is due in full at the time of registration.

 How long does it take to complete a certificate program?

 This depends on several factors, including the rate at which you take the classes and when they are offered as well as the particular program of choice.
 Most certificates of completion are designed to be taken in a fairly sequential manner, so the average student can expect a minimum of 6-12 months.
-Some of the certificates of achievement or special programs can be completed in as little as 2-3 months.
+Some of the certificates are short programs that can be completed in as little as 2-3 months.
 The maximum time permitted to complete any certificate is 24 months.
 Note that some programs have courses with prerequisites, which require the student to complete courses in a specific order.

-Should I do a degree program or a certificate program?
+Should I pursue a degree program or a certificate program?

 How much will it cost?